 Detached garages, carports or accessory structures built entirely of wood, metal or plastic with NO interior wall covering, cavity or attic fill, and NO exterior stucco or brick cladding (attach interior and exterior photos to the application for permit), and

 Arrangements for bulk sampling and asbestos removal can take time, so contact a consultant early in the planning process.
 A demolition permit will not be issued until every structure to be demolished is determined to be clear of asbestos.

 Residential Construction Guide: We recommend you review the

 .
 Considerate construction requires a conscious effort in applying precautionary measures and establishing communication with surrounding residents.
 Strong communication and construction management should improve relationships with neighbours and the City, reducing risk of fines and "stop work" orders being issued.

-As per Alberta Building Code, it is the building permit holder’s and property owner’s obligation to ensure measures are in place for the protection of persons on or about the work site.
-A strongly-constructed fence at least 1.8 m high must be set up around the site perimeter, with gate(s) locked closed when the site is not active, to secure it if the demolition takes more than one day, if all debris is not yet cleaned up, or if excavation for new construction follows the demolition and the ground is not roughly levelled so as not to accumulate water.
+As per National Building Code - Alberta Edition, it is the building permit holder’s and property owner’s obligation to ensure measures are in place for the protection of persons on or about the work site.
+A strongly-constructed fence at least 1.8 metres high must be set up around the site perimeter, with gate(s) locked closed when the site is not active, to secure it, if all debris is not yet cleaned up, or if excavation for new construction follows the demolition and the ground is not roughly levelled so as not to accumulate water.